The Higonokami: Japan's Classic Pocket Knife

 Traditional Higonokami knives use Japanese carbon steel, typically Aogami (Blue Paper Steel) or Shirogami (White Paper Steel).
 Carbon steel gets extremely sharp and holds an edge well, but it rusts if you don't take care of it.
 You'll notice a patina developing after a few uses—this is normal and actually helps protect against deeper corrosion.

-Modern versions often use stainless steel variants, for people who want lower maintenance.
-This is what the Yuzu Higonokami uses.
+Some modern versions use stainless steel variants like VG-10 for people who want lower maintenance.
 Purists stick with carbon steel for the superior edge and the ritual of caring for the blade.

 What can you use a Higonokami for?